 There are three ingredients in this recipe that make it super moist.
 The first is the amount of shredded carrots!

 This recipe uses an entire pound of shredded carrots.
 The water from all the carrots turns into steam as the cake batter bakes, which creates an amazing texture.

-This cake recipe also uses oil as the fat instead of butter.
-This adds moisture to the recipe.
-It also allows you to mix the carrot cake batter by hand, without a stand mixer.
+This cake recipe also uses oil instead of butter.
+This adds moisture to the recipe and allows you to mix the carrot cake batter by hand, without a stand mixer.

 The final ingredient that makes this carrot cake so moist is buttermilk!

 I love baking with buttermilk and felt like this recipe needed a bit.
 Buttermilk adds a wonderful tang and adds…you guessed it!
 More moisture 🙂

 - Properly measure your flour (spoon into the cup measure, then level) or use a kitchen scale to measure your dry ingredients.

 - Use a serrated knife to level your cake layers once they’re fully cooled, to make it easier to assemble and frost your cake.

 - Use a microplane grater to shred your carrots into super fine pieces!
 It’s a bit of extra work, but it gives the cake an amazing texture.

 - Chill your cake layers in the freezer for about 20 minutes before assembling the cake.
 It makes it so much easier to stack and frost.